- Brand name

 What MOVALIS is used for

-MOVALIS is used to treat the symptoms of osteoarthritis and rheumatoid arthritis.
-Both diseases mainly affect the joints causing pain and swelling.
+MOVALIS is used to treat the symptoms of osteoarthritis.
+This disease mainly affect the joints causing pain and swelling.

 Although it can relieve symptoms such as pain and inflammation, it will not cure your condition.